ItsShaded/Simple-Web-Template/README.md

 ## About

-This website was made in 2 days.
+This website was made in 1 day.
 I have listed some of my info and about my projects.

 ## License